Salomons - CCCU

 Non-Psychology undergraduate degree

-If you have an undergraduate degree that isn’t in psychology, with a degree classification of 2:1 or 1st, you must have also completed an accredited Masters Level conversion qualification in psychology.
+If you have an undergraduate degree that isn’t in Psychology, with a degree classification of 2:1 or 1st, you must have also completed an accredited Masters Level conversion qualification in psychology.
 The conversion course must achieve an average of 60% or above.

-- Awarded the overall classification of Merit
+• Awarded an overall classification of Merit

-- Awarded the overall classification of Distinction
+• Awarded an overall classification of Distinction

 Clinical